Skip to content

 Better Migrations?

-The whole migration idea is quite nice, simply it allows keeping track of the database structure changes and allows keeping that in a simple version control system like subversion or git.
-The rake mechanism also is very nice.
+The whole migration idea is quite nice.
+Simply it allows for keeping the track of the database structure changes, and allows for keeping that in a simple version control system like git.
+The rake mechanism is also very nice.
 What I don’t like about migrations is stated earlier.